-1. The employment contract will end when either party gives notice of termination, with due observance of article Q-2.

-2. The employment contract will end without notice of termination being required:

-a by mutual agreement;

-b when the employee is entitled to an old age pension (AOW-gerechtigd), unless the employer and the employee should agree otherwise;

-c by expiry of the term or by termination of the duties for which the contract was entered into; where an increase in the number of working hours as referred to in article D-6 or D-7 is concerned, the agreement on an additional number of working hours will end without notice of termination being required by the expiry of the term or by termination of the duties for which the increase in the working hours was agreed upon; d if the employer imposes a disciplinary measure as referred to in article P-4, paragraph 2(d);

-e by termination of employment for urgent causes as referred to in articles 7:678 and 7:679 CC;

-f if the employment contract is terminated (ontbinden) by the judge of the cantonal section of the district court pursuant to article 7:685 CC;

-g by termination with immediate effect and without any reasons being required during the probationary period as referred to in article 7:652 CC, if the employer or the employee should indicate so; h in the event of the employee's death.
+- 1. The employment contract will end when either party gives notice of termination (opzeggen), with due observance of article O-2. - 2.
+The employment contract will end without notice of termination being required: - a by mutual agreement; - b when the employee is entitled to an old age pension (AOW-gerechtigd), unless the employer and the employee should agree otherwise; - c by expiry of the term or by termination of the duties for which the contract was entered into; where an increase in the number of working hours as referred to in article D-6 or D-7 is concerned, the agreement on an additional number of working hours will end without notice of termination being required by the expiry of the term or by termination of the duties for which the increase in the working hours was agreed upon; d if the employer imposes a disciplinary measure as referred to in article P-4, paragraph 2(d); - e by termination of employment for urgent causes as referred to in articles 7:678 and 7:679 CC; - f if the employment contract is terminated (ontbinden) by the judge of the cantonal section of the district court pursuant to article 7:685 CC; - g by termination with immediate effect and without any reasons being required during the probationary period as referred to in article 7:652 CC, if the employer or the employee should indicate so; h in the event of the employee's death. - i the moment arrives when the employee who participates in the Older Employees Leaving Scheme under Appendix XIII or the article M-2 scheme for the Reduction of Working Hours for Older Staff has undertaken to leave employ for that part of his employment agreed upon under those schemes.